 Comment # Date Received Name Category Subcategories Text Please keep working on this we need facilities for keeping fit and health for all.
-23 Christopher St. 1/21/2024 Romain Raydient Reclassification Thank you Christopher Judith A. Kaylor I live at the intersection of Island Lake Road and Camp Court NW.
-There is a very sharp corner in Island Lake Road as it comes down the hill from the west.
-Drivers have to turn "carefully" to stay on Island Lake Road or to proceed left down Camp Court NW.
-If they are going too fast or not paying full attention or the road is icy or snow-covered, they miss the turn and run into my property.
-This has happened at least once a year or more since I have lived here (for 49 years).
+Christopher St. Land Use Reclass Raydient Thank you 23 3 1/21/2024 (Site Specific) Reclassification Christopher Judith A. Kaylor I live at the intersection of Island Lake Road and Camp Court NW.
+There is a very sharp corner in Island Lake Road as it comes Island Lake Road or to proceed left down Camp Court NW.
+If they are going too fast or not paying full attention or the road is This has happened at least once a year or more since I have lived here (for 49 years).
 It's terrifying and destructive.
-The County has put up road signs and suggested vehicle velocity signs, but it still happens.
-I am also protesting that the land, which used to belong to Christa Bible Camp, is being planned by the County to become an urban-developed area with the only input-output road being Camp Court NW.
-I don't think any of you would want to live in my location with all that extra traffic on Camp Court NW and Island Lake Road.
-It scares me to even think about it.
-24 1/21/2024 Judith Kaylor Land Use Reclass (Site Specific) Island Lake Reclassification Besides, there is a salmon-bearing stream (Barker Creek), a very clean and plentiful aquifer (Island Lake Aquifer), storm water drainage, and many other items that can be disrupted or destroyed by this project.
+The Coun- happens.
+I am also protesting that the land, which used to belong to Christa Bible Camp, is being planned by the County to become an Court NW.
+I don't think any of you would want to live in my location with all that extra traffic on Camp Court NW and Island L 24 4 1/21/2024 Judith Kaylor Land Use Reclass (Site Specific) Island Lake Reclassification Besides, there is a salmon-bearing stream (Barker Creek), a very clean and plentiful aquifer (Island Lake Aquifer), storm water this project.
 Please consider the waste and disfunction this plan can wreak on our area.
-To whom it may concern: I am writing to you to express my concerns about the Raydient request to rezone their land and the proposed sports complex at Port Gamble by Bond and Stottlemeyer roads.
-I am a lifelong Kitsap resident who is dismayed at the destruction of our forests only to have them replaced with high density "mcmansions" and condos, with not a tree in sight.
-I enjoy using the Port Gamble Trails and I also own a home nearby in Gamblewood.
-I lived in Gamblewood for 10 years and then I kept my home and moved to Poulsbo in 2012 when I got married.
-Poulsbo has already lost most of its forests.
+To whom it may concern: I am writing to you to express my concerns about the Raydient request to rezone their land and the proposed sports complex I am a lifelong Kitsap resident who is dismayed at the destruction of our forests only to have them replaced with high density Port Gamble Trails and I also own a home nearby in Gamblewood.
+I lived in Gamblewood for 10 years and then I kept my hom already lost most of its forests.
 Let's not do the same to Kingston.
-Here are my reasons why I feel this way: The rezone and the proposed Sports complex site are a violation of the Growth Management Act. o The GMA is designed to protect "Critical Areas" defined as "areas with a critical recharging effect on aquifers used for potable water."
-The area where Raydient wants to rezone falls under this definition. o The proposed rezone and building fall OUTSIDE an urban growth area (UGA) and will lead to disorganized urban sprawl into a priceless rural area.
-Permitting the Raydient rezone sets a bad precedent. o Other developers will want to follow suit if an exception is made for Raydient.
-By making this exception, they are making more money by making the land more appealing to developers.
-Changing the land from one house per 20 acres to one house per 5 acres or 1 acre completely changes the rural characteristic of the area.
-There is no justification for the proposed sports complex at Bond Road and Stottlemeyer.
+Here are my reasons why I feel this way: • The rezone and the proposed Sports complex site are a violation of the Growth Management Act. o The GMA is designed to protect "Critical Areas" defined as "areas with a critical recharging effect on aquifers used for pota definition. o The proposed rezone and building fall OUTSIDE an urban growth area (UGA) and will lead to disorganized urban sprawl into Permitting the Raydient rezone sets a bad precedent. o Other developers will want to follow suit if an exception is made for Raydient.
+By making this exception, they are making r Changing the land from one house per 20 acres to one house per 5 acres or 1 acre completely changes the rural characteristic There is no justification for the proposed sports complex at Bond Road and Stottlemeyer.